Trump is speaking at Jerry Falwell’s university this weekend. Let the craziness ensue.

 According to a May report prepared by the law firm Pepper Hamilton, Baylor athletic department personnel and football coaches "affirmatively chose not to report sexual violence"; in one case, the university revealed that officials, including McCaw, failed to report an alleged gang rape by five football players.
 Baylor fired head football coach Art Briles in late May, and university president and chancellor Ken Starr resigned shortly after.
 McCaw was put on probation and reprimanded following the report's release, and he stepped down after Briles' termination.
 (The university has since been the subject of lawsuits from former students and employees over its handling of sexual assaults.)

-In a press release following McCaw's hiring, Falwell called him "a godly man of excellent character."
+Following McCaw's hiring, Falwell called him "a godly man of excellent character."
 Falwell doubled-down when criticized, saying on November 29 that McCaw "is a good man who found himself in a place where bad things were happening and decided to leave."
 "We concluded after our investigation that Ian McCaw did not attempt to hide the sexual assault that was reported but, instead, had one of his coaches report it to Judicial Affairs at Baylor in 2013, in accordance with Baylor's policies and procedures at the time," he said in an FAQ on Liberty's site.
 Falwell added he couldn't think of an athletic director "who is more sensitized to the importance of complying with the intricacies of Title IX" than McCaw.